-- a copy of the property certificate and strata plan, and
+- A copy of the property certificate for the common property and strata plan

 Buying on your terms

-Many of the terms in any contract for sale will be ‘standard’ ones, which means that they’ve been in use for a long time and are fair to both seller and buyer.
+Many of the terms in any contract for sale will be standard, which means they’ve been in use for a long time and are fair to both seller and buyer.

 However, a seller doesn’t have to include these terms and instead may choose to include something in the contract which favours themselves at a buyer’s expense.
-That’s why the first thing your solicitor will do is make sure that the contract for sale isn’t just legal, but that it also isn’t unfair to you.
+That’s why the first thing your solicitor will do is make sure the contract for sale isn’t just legal, but that it also isn’t unfair.

 Should you pay for inspections?

-Because you’re expected to take the property ‘as you find it’ that means you’ll also sign up to any structural problems, pest infestations or other defects that might not be obvious to the naked eye.
-That’s why it’s always best to have someone who knows what they’re doing look over the property first.
-After all, you may be paying a few hundred dollars up front to save yourself thousands, or even tens of thousands of dollars of bother down the track.
+Because you’re expected to take the property “as you find it”, that means you’ll also sign up to any structural problems, pest infestations or other defects that might not be obvious to the naked eye.
+That’s why it’s always best to have someone who knows what they’re doing look over the property.
+After all, you may be paying a few hundred dollars up front to save yourself thousands, or even tens of thousands of dollars down the track.

 What’s included in the sale?